theorlan2/task-management-back/README.md

-## Initializing Mock API using task-management-back with json-server and json-server-auth
+## Mock API to task-management with json-server and json-server-auth

-To set up a mock API using the `task-management-back` repository and `json-server-auth`, follow these steps:
+To set up a mock API using  `json-server-auth`, follow these steps:

 1. Clone the `task-management-back` repository: